The limits of SDP relaxations for general-valued CSPs: Introduction

 \subsection{CSPs and exact solvability}

-Constraint satisfaction problems (CSPs) constitute a broad class of computational problems that involve assigning labels to variables subject to constraints to be satisfied and/or optimised~\cite{Hell08:survey}.
+Constraint satisfaction problems (CSPs) constitute a broad class of computational problems that involve assigning labels to variables subject to constraints to be satisfied and/or optimised, as nicely explained in a survey by Hell and Ne\v{s}et\v{r}il~\cite{Hell08:survey}.
 One line of research focuses on CSPs parametrised by a set of (possibly weighted) relations known as a constraint language~\cite{Jeavons97:jacm}.
 In their influential paper, Feder and Vardi conjectured that for decision CSPs every constraint language gives rise to a class of problems that belongs to P or is NP-complete~\cite{Feder98:monotone}.
-The dichotomy conjecture of Feder and Vardi has been verified in several important special cases~\cite{Schaefer78:complexity,Hell90:h-coloring,Bulatov06:3-elementJACM,Bulatov11:conservative,Barto09:siam} mostly using the so-called algebraic approach~\cite{Bulatov05:classifying,Barto14:jacm}.
-Three recent papers claim to have resolved the dichotomy conjecture in its full generality~\cite{Rafie17:arxiv,Bulatov17:arxiv,Zhuk17:arxiv}.
+The dichotomy conjecture of Feder and Vardi has been verified in several important special cases by Schaefer~\cite{Schaefer78:complexity}, Hell and Ne\v{s}et\v{r}il~\cite{Hell90:h-coloring}, Bulatov~\cite{Bulatov06:3-elementJACM,Bulatov11:conservative}, and Barto, Kozik, and Niven~\cite{Barto09:siam} mostly using the so-called algebraic approach~\cite{Bulatov05:classifying,Barto14:jacm}.
+Remarkably, the dichotomy conjecture has recently been solved independently by Bulatov~\cite{Bulatov17:focs} and Zhuk~\cite{Zhuk17:focs}, respectively.

-Using concepts from the extensions of the algebraic approach to optimisation problems~\cite{cccjz13:sicomp}, the exact solvability of purely optimisation CSPs, known as finite-valued CSPs, has been established~\cite{tz16:jacm} (these include Min/Max-CSPs as a special case).
-Putting together decision and optimisation problems in one framework, the exact complexity of so-called general-valued CSPs has been established~\cite{Kozik15:icalp,Kolmogorov17:sicomp} (modulo the classification of decision CSPs).
+Using concepts from the extensions of the algebraic approach to optimisation problems~\cite{cccjz13:sicomp}, the exact solvability of purely optimisation CSPs, known as finite-valued CSPs, has been established by the authors~\cite{tz16:jacm} (these include Min/Max-CSPs as a special case).
+Putting together decision and optimisation problems in one framework, the exact complexity of so-called general-valued CSPs has been established, modulo the (now proved) classification of decision CSPs, by the works of Kozik and Ochremiak~\cite{Kozik15:icalp} and Kolmogorov, Krokhin, and Rol\'inek~\cite{Kolmogorov17:sicomp}.
 A result that proved useful when classifying both finite-valued and general-valued CSPs is an algebraic characterisation of the power of the basic linear programming relaxation for decision CSPs~\cite{kun12:itcs} and general-valued CSPs~\cite{ktz15:sicomp}.